PCC

 An important part of the product range offered by the PCC Group (a polyurethane manufacturer) are ready-made single- and two-component polyurethane systems used to produce the aforementioned types of foams, adhesives and sealants.

 Systems for the production of semi-rigid and rigid polyurethane foams also occupy an important position.
-They are widely used, for example, as thermal insulation, acoustic insulation (PUR, PIR insulation), systems used in areas related to CASE applications (coatings, adhesives, sealants and elastomers), and even for the production of moulded flexible and integral polyurethane fittings.
+They are widely used, for example, as thermal insulation, acoustic insulation (PUR, PIR insulation), systems used in areas related to CASE applications (coatings, adhesives, sealants and elastomers), and even for the production of moulded flexible and integral polyurethane components.

 LDB polyols – ecological and flexible